 Whether you’re writing email pitches, sales copy, newsletters, or any other form of writing that sells your product or service, sometimes it can feel like a painful slog.

-I’m writing this sales email or sales copy to convince someone to buy.
+Am I writing this sales email or sales copy to convince someone to buy or to help them?

 I used to labor over the words I was typing and wonder why it felt so icky and uncomfortable.
 I realized I was trying to convince people to buy something, instead of simply sharing how my product or service could help them.

 I know it’s not just me, either.
 I’ve heard from so many people over the years that a mental block appears when it comes to writing anything sales-related.
 These questions tend to pop up too:

 - How do you come off as a genuine human being?